King County, Washington: Politics

 King County and Seattle are strongly liberal; the area is a bastion for the Democratic Party.
-No Republican presidential candidate has garnered the majority of the county's votes since Ronald Reagan's landslide reelection victory in 1984.
+No Republican presidential candidate has carried the county votes since Ronald Reagan's landslide reelection victory in 1984.
 In the 2008 election, Barack Obama defeated John McCain in the county by 42 percentage points, a larger margin for the Democrats than that seen in any previous election up to that point in time.
 Slightly more than 29% of Washington state's population reside in King County, making it a significant factor for the Democrats in a few recent close statewide elections.
-In the 2000 Senate elections, King County's margin of victory pushed Maria Cantwell's total over that of incumbent Republican Slade Gorton, defeating and unseating him in the United States Senate.
+In the 2000 Senate election, King County's margin of victory pushed Maria Cantwell's total over that of incumbent Republican Slade Gorton, defeating and unseating him in the United States Senate.
 In 2004, King County gave a lead to Democrat Christine Gregoire in her 2004 victory gubernatorial election, pushing her ahead of Republican Dino Rossi, who led by 261 votes after the initial count.
 Rossi resided in the county at the time of the election, in Sammamish.
 In the 2020 presidential election, Joe Biden defeated Donald Trump by earning 75% of King County votes.
 Governor Jay Inslee also defeated Republican challenger Loren Culp with 74% of the King County vote in the concurrent gubernatorial election.
 These were the largest margins by any candidate in a presidential race and a gubernatorial race since the county's creation.

 In 2004, voters passed a referendum reducing the size of the County Council from 13 members to 9.
 This resulted in all council seats ending up on the 2005 ballot.

 Some residents of eastern King County have long desired to secede and form their own county.
 This movement was most vocal in the mid-1990s (see Cedar County, Washington).
 It has recently been revived as Cascade County.
-According to a map published by the Seattle Times, four different geographic borders are being considered.
+According to a map published by the Seattle Times, four different geographic borders were considered.
 Additional plans (see Skykomish County, Washington) also exist or have existed.